Rough-nosed Horned-Lizard Facts

 Rough-nosed Horned-Lizard Distribution, Habitat, and Ecology

 The astonishing Rough-nosed Horned-Lizard has one natural attribute that unfortunately works against it.
-That’s the fact that it evolved as endemic to an extremely limited habitat range.
-Evidence further indicates that it never existed outside that specific region.
+That’s the fact that this species evolved as indigenous to an extremely limited habitat range.
+Evidence indicates that it never existed anywhere outside that specific part of the world.

-This holds true because it only appears in a tiny part of the region consisting of southern Asia.
+This holds true because it only appears within a tiny part of the overall portion of the earth’s surface consisting of southern Asia.
 In point of fact, the unique lizard lives only on one specific island.
 That’s the island comprising the nation of Sri Lanka, a site holding many other natural wonders.

-Yet even there, its habitat preferences further limit its zone of habitation.
-Due to those preferences, the reptile only dwells in areas of high moisture, with copious vegetation.
+Yet even there, its habitat preferences continue to limit its potential zone of habitation.
+Due to those strong preferences, the amazing reptile only dwells in areas of high moisture, with copious vegetation.
 This most frequently consists of forested regions, the greater the density the better.

-It also demonstrates even more levels of choice.
+It also demonstrates even more extensive levels of choice.
 The regions in which it chooses to make its home also tend to be predominantly comprised of local hardwood tree species.
-The majority of individuals further prefer to live at altitudes of no more than 2,953 ft (900 m).
+The great majority of individuals also seem to prefer to live at altitudes of no more than 2,953 ft (900 m).

-Although the Rough-nosed Horned-Lizard dwells amid so many trees, it’s not an arboreal species.
-Rather, the animal makes its home amid the copious quantities of leaf litter on the ground.
-It also tends to live in mated pairs, at least once it reaches adulthood.
+Although the impressive Rough-nosed Horned-Lizard dwells amid so many trees, it’s actually not an arboreal species.
+Instead, the animal makes its home amid the copious quantities of leaf litter found on the ground.
+The lizard also tends to live in mated pairs, at least once it reaches adulthood.

-This marvel of Nature also feeds indiscriminately, consuming a wide range of local prey.
-This includes various insects and other small invertebrates.
-Following mating, the female lays her eggs in a well-concealed nest.
+This marvel of Nature also feeds quite indiscriminately, consuming a wide range of local prey.
+This dietary fare includes various insects and other small invertebrates.
+Following mating, the female later lays her eggs in a well-concealed nest.
 Typically, a clutch consists of two eggs for this species.

 Species Sharing Its Range

-Check out our other articles on 5 Piedmont Region Invertebrates, Hellbender Salamander, Appalachian Mountains, Lesser Purple Emperor, Rough-toothed Dolphin, Rose Myrtle
+Check out our other articles on 5 Piedmont Region Invertebrates, Hellbender Salamander, Appalachian Mountains, Lesser Purple Emperor, Rough-toothed Dolphin, Rose Myrtle, Green Iguana

 Leave a Reply